Kartik7Karma/Kartik7Karma/README.md

 - 👋 Hi, I’m @Kartik7Karma
 - 👀 I’m interested in ...learning and applying
-- 🌱 I’m currently learning ...web development
+- 🌱 I’m currently learning ...cybersecurity and devops
-- 💞️ I’m looking to collaborate on ...projects related to development
+- 💞️ I’m looking to collaborate on ...projects related to devops
 - 📫 How to reach me ...through my email
 - 😄 Pronouns: ...not interested in this culture
 - ⚡ Fun fact: ...I am a beginner